-A Queensland transport company is facing court after allegedly underpaying four drivers by mis-classifying them as independent contractors, when they were in fact employees.
+A Queensland transport company is facing court after allegedly underpaying four drivers.

 The Fair Work Ombudsman said it is cracking down on companies that rip off workers through sham contracting.